NathanFL1999/ICA_GDGame_NFL/README.md

 Controls

--   The player is controlled useing WASD
+-   The player is controlled using WASD
 -   The camera can be rotated using Q & E

 Music